The Best of David Bowie 1980/1987

-The Best of David Bowie 1980/1987 is a compilation album by English singer-songwriter David Bowie.
+The Best of David Bowie 1980/1987 is a compilation album by the English singer-songwriter David Bowie.
 The CD was originally released by EMI as part of The Platinum Collection in 2005/2006.
 The 2007 release is part of EMI's two-disc Sight & Sound series, each of which features a CD and DVD of material from the same artist.
 The DVD portion of the collection features two videos previously unreleased on DVD - "When the Wind Blows" and "The Drowned Girl".